-- A description of the service(s) being denied. - An explanation of the reasons for the denial that is specific to the member's diagnosis, condition or situation. - A description of the benefit provision, criteria, or guideline used as a basis for the decision. - Notification that a copy of the actual benefit provision, guideline, protocol, or other similar criterion on which the denial decision was based can be obtained upon request. - A description of rights and instructions to file an appeal of the denial.
+- A description of the service(s) being denied. - A clear and concise explanation of the reasons for the denial, in easily understandable language, that is specific to the member's diagnosis, condition or situation. - A description of the benefit provision, criteria, or guideline used as a basis for the decision. - Notification that a copy of the actual benefit provision, guideline, protocol, or other similar criterion on which the denial decision was based can be obtained upon request. - A description of rights and instructions to file an appeal of the denial.